vampirewalrus/recipes/README.md

-# recipes
-Simple recipe site
+# Recipes from the Vampire Walrus